jimdigriz/bgpexplore/README.md

     MATCH p=(n:Prefix { cidr: "212.69.32.0/19" })-[:ADVERTISEMENT]->(:AS)<-[:PEER*..5 { version: n.version }]-(:RRC { id: '06' })
     RETURN p
-    LIMIT 20;
+    LIMIT 10

-**N.B.** we limit the `PEER` relationship length to 5 to avoid it getting out of control, and we only want the first 20 results to stop the UI slowing to a crawl.
+**N.B.** we limit the `PEER` relationship length to 5 (more than 80% `AS_PATH`'s are equal or shorter than this) to avoid it getting out of control and we only ask for the first 10 results to stop the UI slowing to a crawl or looking too crowded; for your own CIDR prefix you may need to bump the `PEER` hop limit to 10

-Of interest is the shortest path, which due to our schema choice is the only 'metric' now available for routing decisions, to describe how traffic moves from `rrc06` to our prefix:
+Of interest to us is the shortest path, which due to our schema choice is the only 'metric' we can use [BGP Best Path Selection](https://www.theroutingtable.com/bgp-best-path-selection/) routing decisions, which describes how traffic moves from `rrc06` to our prefix:

     MATCH i=(n:Prefix { cidr: "212.69.32.0/19" })-[:ADVERTISEMENT]->(o:AS)
     MATCH (r:RRC { id: '06' })